 This session is ultimately about choosing an appropriate topic to investigate.
-There will be a real need for discussion about measurable data and realistic topics that can be investigated in the given time frame.
-It would be a good idea to provide the students with a list of topics, but they should be encouraged to try and come up with something original where possible.
+You will need to discuss what data is actually measurable within your context and realistic topics that can be investigated in the given time frame.
+It would be a good idea to provide the students with a list of topics (perhaps relating to a current school issue, relevant curriculum area, or your students' cultural backgrounds and interests).
+Encourage students to come up with something original where possible.

 - Set the scene by recapping the discussion from the previous day about the purpose of a statistical investigation.
 The purpose of a statistical investigation is to identify a problem or issue that can be explored using data.
 The process includes “designing investigations, collecting data, exploring and using patterns and relationships in data, solving problems and communicating findings” (New Zealand Curriculum, 2007, p.26).

-- Set the students up to decide on a broad topic to investigate.
-This could include an initial brainstorming session in small groups and then sharing ideas as a class.
+- Set the students up to decide on a broad, relevant topic to investigate.
+This could include an initial brainstorming session in small groups and then the sharing of ideas as a class.
 Make sure the students know to choose a topic that will have some benefit or serve a purpose.
 Ideas to help include:

 - An issue across the school e.g. litter, uniform, parking, traffic, drop off/pick up zones